Dickinson-COMP-491-492/website/docs/assignments/Readings/RD04-Culture-Communication.md

 ## Discussion Questions

-1. Each of the following terms came up in the readings, what do they mean:
+1. Each of the following terms came up in the readings, what do they mean?
+What are their implications?
    - From Ko: Conceptual Integrity, Conway's Law, Cultural Competence
    - From Fogel: You are what you write, signal to noise ratio, Bike Shed Effect, Holy Wars
 2. What makes communication effective?
 What makes communication efficient?
 Which is more important?
 Is there a difference?